 NO chemicals or PPD used.
 Ever.

 Henna (Lawsonia inermis) is a plant, historically found in Mesopotamia, that has natural staining qualities.
 The dried leaves from the henna plant are made into a finely sifted powder that is mixed with other natural ingredients to create henna paste.
+Natural henna leaves a beautiful mahogany-brown toned stain on the skin.

 Henna Body Art, also referred to as Mehndi, is a beautiful way to celebrate many things, to mark special times throughout our lives as well as simply luck, love, beauty or just for fun!